2500 vibronic eigenstates of the NO$_3$ radical

 \section{Simulation methods}

-We use the curvilinear coordinates that are based on Radau and hyperspherical coordinates as defined in \lits{Quantum2007evenhuis,Photoionizationinduced2008viel} for total angular momentum quantum number $J=0$.
+We use the curvilinear coordinates that are adapted to the $C_{3v}$ symmetry of \ce{NO3} and based on Radau and hyperspherical coordinates as defined in \lits{Quantum2007evenhuis,Photoionizationinduced2008viel}, and we use a total angular momentum quantum number of $J=0$.
 See also \lits{Orthogonal2009ragni,Umbrella2016ragni} for a similar type of coordinate system.
 The corresponding kinetic energy operator contains terms that are not of the form of sum of products of one-dimensional operators.
-As consequence, the excellent approximation as given in \lit{Photoionizationinduced2008viel} consisting of a fourth-order Taylor expansion of the problematic terms is used.
+To use a sum-of-product operator, in \lits{Quantum2007evenhuis,Photoionizationinduced2008viel}, second- and fourth-order Taylor expansions of the problematic terms near $C_{3v}$-symmetric configurations were provided.
+The fourth-order expansion was tested on the \ce{NO3} radical in \lit{Vibronic2017eisfeld}.
+There, vibronic energy levels supported by the $E''$ state computed with an alternative coordinate system and its exact associated kinetic operator were found in very good agreement with the ones computed with the curvilinear coordinates and the approximated kinetic energy operator.
+This demonstrates that the fourth-order approximation is excellent, even for geometries away from the $C_{3v}$ reference that are imposed by the triple-well structure of the lower $E''$ adiabatic surface.
+Accordingly, we use the fourth-order approximation in the following.
 The quasi-exact kinetic energy operator then can be described as sum over 58 product terms.